willmartian/willmartian.com/src/pages/archive/stencil-jamstack-supabase.md

 }
 ```

 The `this.comments` array we defined above will hold the comments data loaded from the Supabase backend.
-Let's define a `Comment` type so that we can utilize Stencil's built in TypeScript support.
+Let's define a `MyComment` type so that we can utilize Stencil's built in TypeScript support.

 ```ts
 type MyComment = {